 Before choosing a degree program, you should spend some time identifying your ideal learning goal, your budget, and your area of specialization.

-Whether you choose a general course or a technical degree program, the program's end goal should meet your career path.
+Whether you choose a general course or a technical degree program, the end goal should meet your career path.

 Therefore, you need to ask yourself the following questions before making a final decision: